APPIAHTECH/aws-s3-proxy/README.md

 ### Prerequisites

 Ensure you have the following installed:

 - Python 3.12+
 - AWS Account (with an S3 bucket created)
-- Docker (optional, for containerized deployment)
+- Docker (optional, for containerized deployment) | Not implemented lack of time

 ### Python Dependencies